 The aim

 To use the concept of 'behavioral interviewing' to predict the future performance of candidates.
-About the program

 Behavioral interviewing: taking the guesswork out of recruitment shows how to conduct an effective interview.
 It shows that past behavior is the key to predicting future performance.
 Rather than using intuition (I'll know them when I see them), an interviewer can use the questioning techniques demonstrated to retrieve relevant information based on past experiences.